 The United Nations established the 17 Sustainable Development Goals (SDGs) in 2015 as an effort to “transform our world” by 2030.
 These 17 goals—and 169 associated targets at its core—aim to end poverty, fight inequality, and stop climate change.

 Sustainability is the fastest area of growth in all aspects of life and these concepts are crucial to securing a healthy future for our planet.
 Guided by these goals it is now up to all of us—governments, businesses, civil society, and the general public—working together to implement these environmental initiatives.
 Suffield Academy maintains a strong focus on using resources responsibly and growing awareness of our carbon footprint.
 This includes educational programs, campus construction, and various school awards and annual activities.
 To this end Suffield proudly supports the 17 global goals for sustainable development in all areas of campus life.

 When you care about the environment, you feel as if you are never doing enough to protect it.
 I am extremely proud of Suffield’s effort to weave environmental initiatives into our everyday life on campus.
-It is an important aspect of our Leadership Program to recognize our role in sustainable development at both a personal and community level. -Headmaster Charlie Cahn
+It is an important aspect of our Leadership Program to recognize our role in sustainable development at both a personal and community level. - Charlie Cahn, Head of School

 A Yeti for Everyone